tk3369/BinaryTraits.jl/docs/src/guide.md

 The `@check` macro returns an `InterfaceReview` object, which gives you the validation result.
 The warnings are generated so that it comes up in the log file.
-The following text is the display for the `InterfaceReview` object.
-It is designed to clearly show you what has been implemented and what's not.
+The string representation of the `InterfaceReview` object is designed to clearly show you what has been implemented and what's not.

 !!! note